 Tasks Done by a Private Military Contractor

-The job duties of Private military contractors may include: fighting against terrorism, conducting counter-drug operations, and protecting employees on oil fields or rigs.
+These professionals perform security, intelligence, and combat for money in military hot spots around the world.
+The job duties of private military contractors may include fighting against terrorism, conducting counter-drug operations, and protecting employees on oil fields or rigs.
 They may also guard political dignitaries or politicians.
-The contractor may need to train security personnel on-site and assist the police.
+Additionally some private contractors train security personnel on-site and assist the police.

 However, some may even guard government buildings and corporate headquarters against being targeted.
 Patrolling corporate buildings that may be at risk of terrorism is also the job duties of a PMC.
-Their job or position in the military is very different, compared to those working as a bodyguard or security officer.
-The reason being is that of working in complex situations such as war zones.
+Their job or position is very different, compared to those working as a bodyguard or security officer.
+This is because security contractors typically work in complex situations such as war zones.
+And, they may work unusual shifts like a posting full time for 30 days straight.

-What is the Salary of a Military Contractor?
+What is the Salary of a Private Military Contractor?

 What Are Some Qualifications to Become a PMC?

 Is it hard to become a private military contractor?
-To qualify as a PMC, one must maintain a good physical fitness level.
+To qualify as a PMC, one must have a military or law enforcement background, have specialized military skills, and be physically fit.
 Staying in shape keeps the PMC ready for action at any moment called upon.
 Possessing a strong military background with special ops experience is a plus.
 Also, an outstanding record of achievements will allow the contractor to be chosen for top clearance projects.

 Many PMC companies require a performance test as part of your contract.
 Also, a private military contractor must provide evidence of no prior felony charges or charges against their record.
 You must have a clean criminal record.